What if we were like Mr Little-Dude aka the bird, somehow?

 How many times, thinking we are protecting ourselves, do we end up making decisions that cause us more harm?
 What do we do when we feel the hurtful impact of an invisible glass in our way?
 Do we keep hitting ourselves on it?
 Or do we let it teach us to maybe stop and rethink the whole situation?
 Do we know when to allow some helping hands to take over the case on our behalf?
 How well do we welcome God’s interventions when they don’t come in familiar ways, and cost us our own plans?
 Do we operate out of fear when our path changes suddenly, or do we embrace life’s turns positively with faith?

-The parallelism of dimensions/realities makes sense to me.
-Therefore, just like I had the bigger picture over the little bird’s situation, and just like it would have eased the process if he knew to trust and cooperate with me, the same way I believe that God has the bigger picture over our situations, and we would gain in time and well-being by trusting and cooperating with Him.
 From this, I also learned that trusting God doesn’t require my understanding.
-I still believe there will be some logic behind what He does, but His logic does not always have to make sense to me.
-God’s logic could be way beyond my little perspective, just like the path that I took to get that bird out was unimaginable to his little mind.
+I still believe there will be some logic behind what He does, but His logic does not always have to make sense to me on the moment.
+God’s logic could be way beyond my limited perspective, just like the path that I took to get that bird out was unimaginable to his birdy mind.
 Better yet, it could have even seemed to the bird that I was carrying him to an opposite end than the one he desired, when I took the opposite direction from that window… until we reached outside.

 The more I pondered on that bird’s attitude, the more convinced I am now that it’s better to make peace with the dead-ends in life.
 To learn to pause and reconsider, out of certain pains.
 Sometimes, it’s simply not a battle, but just not the way out intended for us.
 It takes a humble and open mindset to stop forcing through these unbreakable glasses and gracefully embrace a change.
 Anyone who prays and recommends their path to Jesus should be able to trust His hands through life’s flow.
 God sees the bigger picture.
-He knows all these contexts around us that we cannot perceive and always has our best interest at heart.
-He can unexpectedly send people, seasons, new turns, abrupt changes and disguised opportunities in our lives to be real blessings to us.
+He knows all these contexts around us which we cannot perceive and always has our best interest at heart.
+He can unexpectedly send people, seasons, new turns, abrupt changes as disguised opportunities in our lives to be real blessings to us.

 Amazing article!
 May God inspires you to write more.